Quality Education in Developing Countries

 Students in coastal Kenya gather under a tree for a “Buddy Reading” session.
 The Foundation supported Harvard/IPA to do an evaluation of the buddy reading program.Photo Credit: Dana Schmidt

-First, we have worked to ensure that governments focus on learning and not just enrollment or attendance.
-We do this by supporting organizations that track the money that is supposed to be used for education, assess whether students are learning, and make a case for establishing international and national goals defining what students should learn.
-Grantees like ASER in India, Uwezo in East Africa, and Bèekungo in Mali are helping parents assess whether their school-aged children can read and do basic math.
-These assessments, in turn, help generate information that can be used to hold governments, schools, and international donors accountable for the results that matter most.
-We also fund organizations working to develop an international indicator for learning that can provide a new benchmark when the Millennium Development Goals expire in 2015.
+First, we supported organizations that assess whether students are learning, and make a case for establishing international and national goals defining what students should learn.
+The achievements of grantees like ASER in India, Uwezo in East Africa, Beekunko in Mali, and Jangandoo in Senegal in generating information that can be used to hold governments, schools, and international donors accountable for the results that matter most is documented in this film called Every Child Counts (And Reads): Measuring Learning for All.